 Choose and download your favorite operating system.
-You can get here Windows 10 ISO (latest OS), Windows 8 / 8.1 ISO, Windows 7 ISO (pure desktop OS ever!) and Windows XP ISO including service pack 3 (SP3).
+You can get here Windows 10 ISO (the latest OS), Windows 8 / 8.1 ISO, Windows 7 ISO (pure desktop OS ever!), and Windows XP ISO, including service pack 3 (SP3).

-Windowstan makes sure to keep visitors happy by providing genuine and original ISO files directly downloaded from Microsoft servers.
+Windowstan keeps visitors happy by providing genuine and original ISO files directly downloaded from Microsoft servers.
 We have uploaded these ISO files to cloud storage like Mega.
-You might be wondering why use Mega or any other service when these files are available on Microsoft servers?
+Why use Mega or any other service when these files are available on Microsoft servers?
 Let’s face the reality.
 Have you ever tried to download Windows 10 ISO or Windows 7 ISO from Microsoft server?

 If your answer is yes, then you almost have got the answer.
-First, Windows ISO are not downloadable straightforwardly.
-You need to be a geek or at least a tricky person to get Windows ISO direct from Windows official website.
-There is more to tell but leave it for now.
-Second major reason why we have to upload ISO files on cloud servers is the expiration time limit of Microsoft file server.
-Once you are able to generate ISO links, you only have 24 hours to download the ISO files from Windows server.
-The link will expire after 24 hour no matter you have downloaded it successfully or not.
+First, Windows ISO is not downloadable straightforwardly.
+You need to be a geek or at least a tricky person to get Windows ISO direct from Window’s official website.
+There is more to tell, but leave it for now.
+The second major reason we have to upload ISO files on cloud servers is the expiration time limit of the Microsoft file server.
+Once you can generate ISO links, you only have 24 hours to download the ISO files from the Windows server.
+The link will expire after 24 hours.
+No matter you have downloaded it successfully or not.
 But cloud servers have no such limits.
-That is why we have found this solution favorable for our friends to first download ISO files from Microsoft and then host it on cloud server.
-It makes sure you can always download your favorite OS ISO file and create USB/DVD for Windows installation, anytime anywhere.
+That is why we have found this solution favorable for our friends to download ISO files from Microsoft and then host them on a cloud server.
+It ensures you can always download your favorite OS ISO file and create a USB/DVD for Windows installation anytime.

-Microsoft Windows has passed from a series of operating system to become Windows 10 OS.
+Microsoft Windows has passed from a series of operating systems to become Windows 10 OS.
 Here is a brief tour of this journey:

-Microsoft Windows, the world’s best desktop operating system for years was announced on November 10, 1983 by Bill Gates.
+Bill Gates announced Microsoft Windows, the world’s best desktop operating system for years, on November 10, 1983.

 Microsoft Windows 2.0 was launched on December 9, 1987.
 Its price was $100 at that time.
-Windows 2.0 got more popularity than Windows 1.0, the earlier version of Windows OS.
+Windows 2.0 got more popular than Windows 1.0, the earlier version of Windows OS.
 The introduction of Microsoft Excel and Word played a major role in its popularity.
-It was able to utilize maximum 1 MB of memory.
+It was able to utilize a maximum of 1 MB of memory.

 Microsoft Windows 386 was released on December 9, 1987.
 It was also known as Windows/386.
 Its price was $100.